U.S. to share up to 60 million AstraZeneca vaccine doses globally: White House

-WASHINGTON (Reuters) - The United States will start to share up to 60 million doses of AstraZeneca Plc’s coronavirus vaccine with other countries as soon as the next few weeks, the White House said on Monday.
+WASHINGTON (Reuters) - The United States will start to share up to 60 million doses of AstraZeneca Plc’s coronavirus vaccine with other countries as they become available, White House senior COVID-19 adviser Andy Slavitt said on Monday.

+“U.S. to release 60 million AstraZeneca doses to other countries as they become available,” he wrote on Twitter.

+The Associated Press earlier on Monday reported the doses would be shared in coming months following their clearance by the U.S. Food and Drug Administration.

 The Biden administration in March said it would send roughly 4 million doses of the British drugmaker’s vaccine to Canada and Mexico, and is under growing pressure now to expand sharing of its stockpile with India and other countries.